karanja-simon/blog/load-testing-apis-jmeter-cmd.md

 ```sh
 jmeter -n -t fuel-api-cmd.jmx -l fuel-api-results.jtl
 ```
 This will take a couple of minutes depedending on the number of threads/users you specified.
 In my case I have 5000 threads on `/api/v1/prices` on route.
+After the run is complete, it will generate a *.jtl* file.
+We will need this file for the next section.

+#### Interpreting the results

+Launch the JMeter GUI

 #### References
 ---